Translating nutrition research into a scroll-driven, digital narrative about malnutrition

 The final prototype focuses on making malnutrition accessible and engaging through interactive storytelling

 We Are What We Eat is currently undergoing user testing and further iteration.
-You can preview the current prototype below.
-Each page includes links at the bottom to navigate through the body systems.
+Preview the current prototype below.
+Each page includes links at the bottom to navigate through systems.

 Dynamic Movement in Static Images

-Subtle reveal animations bring visuals to life, helping users visualize changes caused by malnutrition.
+Subtle reveal animations bring visuals to life, helping users visualize changes.

 Comparisons through Color